dkhalizov/shows_bot/README.md

 ## 🗄️ Database Schema

-The application uses PostgreSQL with the following tables:
+The application uses the following tables:

 - `users`: Stores Telegram user information
 - `shows`: Contains TV show details
 - `episodes`: Stores episode information
 - `user_shows`: Tracks which users follow which shows
 - `notifications`: Records which notifications have been sent

+Schema migrations are handled automatically on startup.
+When switching between database types, the application will create the necessary tables.

 ## 🤝 Contributing